player-sdk

 $ npm install --save @api.video/player-sdk

-And then include the SDK with a simple import { PlayerSdk } from '@api.video/player-sdk'
+import { PlayerSdk } from '@api.video/player-sdk'

-Simple include in a javascript project
+Method #2: simple include in a javascript project

 Include the SDK in your HTML file like so: